WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 2. Maintain personalization details like list of keywords.
 3. Provide a search functionality for the articles. ( Not required to provide support for phrase search.
 Key word search is sufficient).
 (Eg: science, Elon musk, crypto, technology, business etc)
 4. Track when a user clicks to view the full news article, indicating interest in that article.
-5. Apply NLP techniques (e.g., TF-IDF, BERT) to extract key words that represent the article’s information.
+5. Apply NLP techniques such as [keyBERT](https://github.com/MaartenGr/KeyBERT#keybert) for text Extraction.
 6. Store the extracted keywords in a datastore or cache (e.g., Redis), associated with the user's profile.
 7. Continuously update the user's interest profile based on their click history.
 8. Use the stored keywords to filter or rank future news articles that align with the user's interests.